Larouex/IoTC-OPCUA-Server-Basic/README.md

   -f or --filename - Name of the DCM File that will be output into ./DeviceTemplates Folder
   ------------------------------------------------------------------------------------------------------------------
 ````
-Based on the default Nodes and Variables that were defined in the Config file (<i>of course your results will be different if you customized the confg file</i>).
+Based on the default Nodes and Variables that were defined in the Config file (<i>of course your results will be different if you customized the config.json file</i>).

 Run this...
 ````bash
   python3 ./createiotctemplate.py -v -f larouex_dcm.json
 ````

-Open the file created "./DeviceTemplates/larouex_dcm.json" in your favorite editor if yhou want to view the contents...
+Open the file created "./DeviceTemplates/larouex_dcm.json" in your favorite editor if you want to view the contents...
 ````json
 {
   "@id": "urn:LarouexIndustrialManufacturing:Server:1",